FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 Additionally, vendor lock-in can limit flexibility and innovation, forcing organizations to adapt their processes to fit the broker's capabilities rather than the other way around.
 If the chosen broker lacks essential features or scalability options, organizations may be stuck with inadequate solutions that do not meet their evolving needs.
 To mitigate the risks associated with **vendor lock-in**, it becomes important for organizations to prioritize interoperability when selecting an MQTT broker.
 Opting for open-source solutions or platforms that support standard can facilitate smoother transitions between different services.

+We recently announced the launch of our new MQTT broker service at FlowFuse!
+This service adheres to open-source standards and emphasizes robust security, featuring username and password authentication along with comprehensive access control mechanisms.

+With the FlowFuse Platform, you can now easily manage all your IoT devices, Node-RED instances, and MQTT clients from a centralized platform, ensuring your operations remain secure.
+Discover the powerful capabilities this service brings to your IoT solutions.
+For more details, check out our announcement blog]( todo: link to announcement blog).

 ## Conclusion

 In summary, while MQTT offers numerous benefits for industrial data operations, it’s crucial to be aware of its challenges.
 Issues like data quality, loss, duplication, and security can significantly impact performance.
 Understanding these challenges helps organizations create better strategies for communication and efficiency.

 By addressing these issues, companies can make better use of their data and improve decision-making on the factory floor.
 The goal is to use data effectively to support a more reliable and responsive industrial environment.

-**Now that you understand the challenges of industrial data operations, it’s time to harness the power of MQTT.
-We recently announced our new MQTT broker service(todo: link to announcement blog) at FlowFuse, which offers robust security features such as username and password authentication and access control mechanisms.
-Now, you can effortlessly manage all your IoT devices, Node-RED instances, and MQTT clients from a centralized platform!**